Brahea

 Canary islands, and P. theophrasti, from Crete, are the hardiest members

 of the genus.
-The true Date Palm of desert oasis fame, P. dactylifera
+The true Date Palm of desert oasis fame, P. dactylifera is

-pollination and no rain while the fruits are forming.
+and no rain while the fruits are forming.

 Rhapidophyllum